macrespo42/red-tetris/README.md

 Ready to play?
 Click [here](http://redtetris.duckdns.org:5173/)

 Red Tetris is a fast-paced multiplayer game where the goal is to be the last player standing.
-You can create or join a room to challenge your friends in a battle of wits and speed.
+You can create or join a room to challenge your friends in a battle of wits and speed

 ![homepage](./screenshot/homepage.png)